Pinterest ads basics how to set up a successful promoted pin campaign

 Do you know how to set up Pinterest ads to drive targeted traffic and sales?
 Do you know that Pinterest used to be a far cheaper ad option than Google and Facebook?
-Yes, and a lot more – Pinterest is the better bargain to promote your evergreen content and with Pinterest advertising, you will get free downstream activity like future saves and traffic from promoted pins that are saved while the ad was running!
+Yes, and a lot more – Pinterest is the better bargain to promote your evergreen content and with Pinterest advertising you will get free downstream activity like future saves and traffic from promoted pins that are saved during while the ad was running!
 Sounds like a big deal, right?
-Here is a step-by-step guide on how to smart set up your Pinterest ad.
+Here is a step by step guide on how to smart set up your Pinterest ad.

-Steps to Pinterest Promoted Pins you should consider before setting up your first ad:
+Steps to Pinterest Promoted Pins you should consider before set up your ad:

 2. Targeting – one thing you should know is that on Pinterest you have 2 options to target audiences:

-– Targeting by keywords (similar to Google ads) – In this case, you will need 20 and more niche keywords in your niche.
-You can choose keywords as most as you can for your business niche (such as these you use in your site) and check them on the Pinterest search bar.
-An effective Pinterest ad campaign considers targeting the following criteria: keywords, location, languages, device, and gender.
+– Targeting by keywords (similar to Google ads) – In this case you will need 20 and more niche keywords in your niche.
+You can choose keywords as most as you can for your business niche (such as these you use in your site) and check them on Pinterest search bar.
+An effective Pinterest ad campaign considers targeting by the following criteria: keywords, location, languages, device and gender.
 Exactly who is your target audience for the chosen product/service?
 Avoid targeting by interest because it is far too competitive and expensive for most small business budgets;

-– Targeting by audiences (similar to Facebook ads) – you can choose to target only a specific audience based on a few groups of people:
+– Targeting by audiences (similar to Facebook ads) – you can choose to target only a specific audience based on few groups of people.

 The first group as you can see are all the people who went on your site for some period behind.

-The second group can be your email list or any other customer list – all the people who are familiar with you and your brand (warm audience).
-This is a great way to target and based on this list you can create an additional list of people (an act-alike audience similar to lookalike on Facebook).
+The second group can be your email list or any other customer list – all the people who are familiar with you and your brand.
+This is great way to target and based on this list we can create additional list of people (an actalike audience similar to lookalike on Facebook).
 This is actually the fourth audience in the above list.
-In other words – Pinterest will create for you a new list of people who were acting similar to your email list of people (people who already know you and are interested to hear from you).
-This is a great way to reach a new audience similar to your email list interests, which is not familiar with your brand (cold audience), but are looking for the same pins as yours in the past and can be interested to see your pins.
+With other words – Pinterest will create for you a new list of people who were acting similar to your email list of people (people who already know for you and are interested to hear from you).
+This is great way to reach new audience with similar to your email list interests, which is not familiar with your brand, but were looking for the same pins as yours in the past and can be interested to see your pins.
 Pinterest will show your ad to these people only – they may be good new subscribers or clients.
-You can target of course your email list – Pinterest will check if the people from your email list are having Pinterest accounts registered with these emails and will show your ad on their Pinterest feed.
+We can target of course your email list – Pinterest will check if the people from your email list are having Pinterest accounts registered with these emails and will show your ad on their Pinterest feed.